youness-marrakchi/Sorting-Application/README.md

 # Sorting Application

-This is a javascript/react.js application that helps you to sort values using some of the most famous Algorithms
+This is a javascript/react.js application that helps you sort values using some of the most famous Algorithms

 ###### The Used Algorithms :
   - [x] Merge Sort Algorithm